willy-wagtail/windfarm/README.md

 - Cypress e2e testing.

 - if extended table features are required, I have used AgGrid in the past which has extensive table features, even things like Pivot tables.
 It does have a large ramp-up and learning curve if new to it though.

+- in the smallest screen sizes, consider reducing number of columns in the table to only what is required.

 - Some missing tests - ran out of time! :)